#treatment - Hip

 - About 95% of hip replacements are still working fine after 10 years, with about 80% still working well after 20 years

-The procedure of total hip replacement (THR) has been practiced for many years now, with excellent reported results.
-Modern hip replacements should be expected to last many many years, with in excess of 95% of the hips that we put in lasting more than 10 years.
+The procedure of total hip replacement (THR) has been practiced for many years now, with excellent results reported.
+Modern hip replacements last many many years, and in excess of 95% of the hips that we put in last more than 10 years.

 THR involves removing the arthritic bone around a hip and replacing the joint with a new artificial bearing.
 The hip is a ball and socket joint, with the ball being at the top of the thigh bone (femur) and the socket (acetabulum) being in the side of the pelvis.